 The majority of UK companies dealing with the Aviation industry have been affected in an adverse way, including redundancies, struggling suppliers and cashflow pinch.
-There are some however, that have felt a positive impact with the pandemic.
+There are some however that have felt a positive impact from the pandemic.

 The engine is the highest value single item of an aircraft.
 Every 5 years each $multi-million GE, Pratt & Whitney and Rolls Royce engine have to go through a major overhaul which includes dismantling, maintenance and reassembling.
 Due to the airline finance structuring, cashflow constraints and the current demand for flights decreasing there has been a substantial increase in the need for spare engines to be stored and maintained in an approved facility.
 This coupled with the Aviation Forum – “Aerospace Wales”, the pooled skilled aircraft engineers locally in North Wales, Aircamo have ‘been really fortunate’ and have a growth trajectory for the next 2-5 years.
 Being niche, diversified and in a specialised sector has ensured an opportunity.

 Helen Nash Partner at DTM Legal commented, “We have advised on the lease and licence of alterations for a storage facility in Hawarden and delighted that Aircamo has been able to grow and expand during these turbulent times.”